MakerReduxCorp/grammar/docs/workstep.rst

 Body
 ''''

-A workstep is a description of what must be *done* to completely build a product.
-Worksteps generally 'input' parts first, have a 'maker' then 'do stuff', and then 'output' parts.
+A workstep is a description of what must be *done* to completely build a part.
+Worksteps generally list 'input' parts first, have a 'maker' then 'do stuff', and then 'output' parts.

 ''''''''''
 Attributes